LouisaBarrett/weathertalk/README.md

 <h4 id="phrase-helper-js"></h4>
 ```

-In keeping with the patterns we've established in our code, we'll want to make a helper function to handle this work and create a global variable that allows us to target the HTML element.
+In keeping with the patterns we've already established in our codebase, we'll want to make a helper function to handle this work and create a global variable to target the appropriate HTML element.
 We'll call the function `phraseGenerator` and have it take a parameter, and the variable will be `phraseHelper`.

 ```javascript
 const phraseHelper = document.querySelector('#phrase-helper-js')